 - a person who made an initial submission

-- the person who requested the hearing
+- the person who requested the hearing.

 Detailed written submissions must be lodged with the Heritage Council by the deadline provided.

-Your submission must include the material that you will rely on in making your case including:
+Your submission must include the material that you will rely on in making your case, including:

-- any written expert evidence
+- a written statement of any expert evidence

-- any photographic or visual evidence
+- any photographic or audio/visual evidence

 - any audio visual presentations